 Rethinking Business Checking: Why It's Time for Banks to Modernize

-Traditionally, business checking accounts were designed around account analysis features, focused on physical item processing, balance reporting, and fee offsets.
-Over time, treasury and cash management tools were layered in, offering positive pay, ACH origination, and wire transfers — features that often cater more to mid-sized and large businesses.
+Traditionally, business checking accounts were designed around account-analysis features focused on physical item processing, balance reporting, and fee offsets.
+Over time, treasury and cash management tools were layered in — positive pay, ACH origination, and wire transfers — features that cater more to mid-sized and large businesses.

 That’s where Autobooks, integrated within your checking account offering, comes in.

-With Autobooks, financial institutions can offer a business checking experience that rivals fintechs — while going even further:
+With Autobooks, financial institutions can offer a business checking experience that rivals non-bank platforms — and goes further:

 - Payment acceptance built in, not bolted on

-- Access to working capital (complimentary to traditional bank lending) when needed
+- Access to working capital (complementary to traditional bank lending) when needed

 - All integrated directly within the bank’s digital banking experience